Sixtey7/LearnVue/README.md

 Following: https://vuejs.org/v2/guide/

 # NOTE
-Since I plan on doing parts of this offline, I'm requiring vue.js being in a vue/ directory
+Since I plan on doing parts of this offline, I'm requiring vue.js being in a vue/ directory.
+Will eventually likely need to expand this to other dependencies as well.